JamesMessinger/swagger-server/README.md

 Usage
 --------------------------
 #### Express API
-Swagger Server is built on top of [Express.js](http://expressjs.com) and can be used as a 100% compatible drop-in replacement for Expess in any app.
+Swagger Server is built on top of [Express.js](http://expressjs.com) and can be used as a 100% compatible drop-in replacement for Expess in any project.
 Just use `require("swagger-server")` instead of `require("express")` and pass the path to your Swagger file when creating your [`Application`](http://expressjs.com/4x/api.html#app) object.

 ```javascript
 var swaggerServer = require('swagger-server');